Dasharo/docs/docs/unified-test-documentation/generic-testing-stand-setup.md

     | MISO       | pin 2 (MISO) |
     | MOSI       | pin 8 (MOSI) |

+    > NOTE: In earlier RTE revisions, the VCC pin of the SPI header was not connected.
+In such case, you need to use a different 3.3V pin on the RTE instead.

     ![](../images/pomona_clip_with_rte.jpg)

 1. Open the platform cover and locate the **SPI flash chip**.